o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ![Level in Prefab Edit Mode in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/level-prefab-edit.png)

-Overrides applied to prefab instances are registered for that individual prefab instance and are stored in the focused prefab that contains the prefab instances.
+Overrides applied to prefab instances are registered for that individual prefab instance and are stored in the prefab being edited that contains the prefab instances.

 In the preceding example, the Car prefab instances are in a level (which is a prefab), so the prefab overrides applied to the Car instances are stored in the level when you save it.